deskup1/autotrainer/README.md

 `autotagger.py` is adding weights from all taggers and tags from booru and then keeping only ones which have score higher than `min_tag_treshold`

+### Removing duplicates
+TODO
+You can check out old-scripts/duplicates.py